MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 ### FAQ007
 What does "version control" mean in the context of software development?

+Version control, also known as source control, is the practice of tracking and managing changes to software code

 ### FAQ008
 What type of VCS Git is?